Savones/SpeakSprouts/README.md

 A platform for language learners to connect with each other and practice languages by chatting.
 Users can create profiles and find language partners.

+## Please note!
+The latest version of this app is running at a friends server.
+And to automate the fetching I have merged his pull request.
+The merged code only affects the automation and not the content of the app itself.
+So please note that the merged files should not be part of my grading.
+This includes the systemd folder and the main.sh file.

 ## Requirements for the finished project